 Ági Bori

 Ági Bori originally hails from Hungary, and she has lived in the United States for more than thirty years.
 A decade ago, she decided to try her hand at translating and discovered she loved it.
 She is a fierce advocate for bringing more translated books to anglophone readers.
 In addition to translating between Hungarian and English, her favorite activity is reading Russian short stories in the original.
-Her translations and writings are available or forthcoming in 3:AM, Apofenie, Asymptote, The Baffler, B O D Y, The Forward, Hopscotch Translation, Hungarian Literature Online, the Los Angeles Review, Litro Magazine, MAYDAY, Northwest Review, Points in Case, The Rumpus, Tablet, Trafika Europe, and elsewhere.
+Her translations and writings are available or forthcoming in 3:AM, Anomaly, Apofenie, Asymptote, The Baffler, The Forward, Hopscotch Translation, Hungarian Literature Online, Litro Magazine, Northwest Review, Points in Case, The Rumpus, Tablet, Trafika Europe, Words Without Borders, and elsewhere.
 She is a translation editor at the Los Angeles Review.

 PARROT by László Darvasi, translated from Hungarian by Ági Bori